How to get annulled: An easy guide to annulment applications

 - one party is mistaken as to the identity of the other party or as to the nature of the ceremony performed; or

 - either party is mentally incapable of understanding the nature and effect of the marriage ceremony

 5. A party to the marriage is too young.

 This is when either of the parties is not of marriageable age.

-You can seek a decree of nullity by making an application to the Family Law Courts.
-To apply for an annulment, you or the other party must either be:
+Firstly, to apply for an annulment, you or the other party must either be: